 The partners of local grain trading business, Grenfell Commodities, commissioned Melbourne based artist Heesco Khosnaran in 2018 to transform 4 silos into a canvas for Grenfell’s largest artwork installation.

 The silos were built in 1925, with later additions to the northern end of the silos in 1961 and a bulkhead built in 1968 bought the capacity of the facility to over 23, 700 tones.
 Grenfell Commodities purchased the large storage facility, including the silos in 2015 from Graincorp.
 The silos had been dormant since 2007, though resumed operation once procured and continue to operate as a functional worksite.

-The silo artwork is a compilation of images representing the contemporary farming industry and landscape of the Weddin Shire.
+The mural was completed by Heesco and is a compilation of images representing the contemporary farming industry and landscape of the Weddin Shire.
 The foreground features sheep, cattle, and native birds set in a landscape adorned by the Weddin Mountains National Park.
 The skyscape incorporates the natural sepia colour of the silo topped with light cloud coverage.
 The artwork is an adaption of photographs taken by locally renowned photographer Denise Yates of Five Hours West.
 Images of the birds were supplied by local ornithophile, Jenn Graham.